 Change desktop color properties.
 Because the human eye cannot easily tell the difference between colors beyond 16 bits, you should not notice any loss of color while watching a movie if you lower system color properties to 16-bit color, as follows:

-- 1. Right-click anywhere on the desktop except an icon, and then select Personalize > Display Settings. - 2.
-Set Colors to Medium (16 bit).
+- Right-click on a blank area of the computer desktop, and then select Personalize > Display Settings. - Set Colors to Medium (16 bit).

 A disc does not play automatically